Historical Articles

 Saving Vintage Newspapers

 Gingerbread - a Christmas Tradition.
 The Historical Society has initiated a gingerbread contest as an integral part of the Christmas in Bloom event.
 Christmas and gingerbread seem to go together but how did that happen?
 Lifetime member Lorna Jean Hagstrom explores the history of ginger and how it became part of our Christmas traditions.
 Click this link to read about this tradition.
-Published on the website December 2020; published in the West Volusia Beacon on November 12, 2020
+Published in the West Volusia Beacon on November 12, 2020

 Recollections of the Polio Epidemic.
 If you were a youngster during the late Thirties, Forties and early Fifties, you may remember saving your coins for the March of Dimes and trying to understand why a cooling splash in the pool hinged on something called a vaccine.
 Poliomyelitis—polio for short—is the disease that gave parents nightmares in the early 20th Century.
 It struck in the summer months, and although many people recovered quickly, many others, including a US. president, were crippled for life.